The Holdout Randomization Test for Feature Selection in Black Box Models: Extensions to boost power and reduce computation

 Stronger predictive models in any HRT procedure are likely to capture more of the dependency structure between $X$ and $Y$.
 Consequently, more folds leads to more training data per model, which in turn should lead to better predictive performance per model.
-In the extreme, leave-one-out cross-validation will maximize power, but this comes at the computational expense of fitting $n$ models, which may be prohibitive.
-In practice, we observe much higher power from as few as $5$ folds.
+For the valid CV-HRT, the increase in folds comes with the tradeoff of a larger multiplicity correction term.
+For the approximate CV-HRT, leave-one-out cross-validation will maximize power, but this comes at the computational expense of fitting $n^*$ models, which may be prohibitive.
+In practice, we observe $M=5$ folds is sufficient to achieve high power in both algorithms.